Email FacebookTwitterMenu burgerClose thin

 Share

 Choosing the right way to save for retirement based on your personal needs is easier said than done.
 There are many options available, with annuities and 401(k) plans being some of the most prominent.
 While these two popular retirement savings vehicles are similar in some ways, they also have important differences, as well as times you can best use them.
 Below, we detail what should make or break your annuity vs. 401(k) decision.
-If you have questions about your specific situation, consider matching for free with a financial advisor.
+If you have questions about your specific situation, consider working with a financial advisor.

-Annuity vs. 401(k)
+Major Differences Between an Annuity vs. 401(k)

 Fees are another major differentiator.
 It’s typically quite easy to check the fees you’re paying for your 401(k).
 To do this, simply ask your plan administrator for an explanation of any fees charged to your account.
-Annuity fees are much harder to figure out and are often significantly higher.
+Annuity fees are much harder to figure out, and are often significantly higher.
 In particular, you may pay steep sales commission fees for an annuity, benefit rider fees and more.

 If you withdraw funds from your 401(k) before age 59.5, you may have to pay a 10% early withdrawal penalty in addition to the income tax due on the amount you withdrew.
 Annuities have their own early withdrawal fees, as well as annuity surrender fees.
 Annuity surrender fees are reduced as time goes by, meaning they’ll usually disappear after five years.